-The statute states, "Any increase under this Act in a civil monetary penalty shall apply only to civil monetary penalties, including those whose associated violation predated such increase, which are assessed after the date the increase takes effect."
-For the 2018 annual adjustment, the new penalty amounts should apply to penalties assessed after the effective date of the 2018 annual adjustment-which will be no later than January 15, 2018-including, if consistent with agency policy, assessments whose associated violations occurred on, or after, November 2, 2015.
+The 2015 Act states, "[a]ny increase under this Act in a civil monetary penalty shall apply only to civil monetary penalties, including those whose associated violation predated such increase, which are assessed after the date the increase takes effect."
+(Pub.
+L. No. 114-74, Sec.
+701).
+For the 2024 annual adjustment, the new penalty amounts should apply to penalties assessed after the effective date of the 2024 annual adjustment-which will be no later than January 15, 2024-including, if consistent with agency policy, assessments whose associated violations occurred on, or after, November 2, 2015 (i.e., the date of enactment of the 2015 Act).

-The 2015 Act does not alter an agency's statutory authority, to the extent it exists, to assess penalties below the maximum level; however, minimum penalty levels should be increased for inflation as required by law and discussed in other sections of this guidance.
+The 2015 Act does not alter an agency's statutory authority, to the extent it exists, to assess penalties below the maximum level; however, minimum penalty levels designated in law should be increased for inflation as required by law and discussed in other sections of this guidance.
 The 2015 Act does not alter existing agency authorities to adjust penalties.